 Facilities Management is committed to maintaining state supported facilities in the most aesthetically pleasing and optimal operating condition as possible.
 Recognizing that our goal of creating and maintaining an environment which encourages and enhances the educational experience must never be compromised and will always be at the forefront of every decision we make.
 Taking the safety and well-being of all facility occupants seriously and strive to provide suitable and sustainable environments for all members of the campus community.
 Employing a diverse workforce and consider the varied viewpoints and opinions of our employees a valued resource.
 Caring for the assets entrusted to us in the most cost-effective manner possible.
 Offering access to the local, national and international community and share our body of knowledge as appropriate in the spirit of outreach and mutual benefit.
 We are committed to excellence in all aspects of facilities management.
 Our goal is to be proactive in identifying and resolving problems within your buildings and across the campus.

-The Work Order Control Center for Facilities Management is the focal point for managing, processing and controlling requested maintenance/service work to be performed on facilities, installed equipment and other assets at Georgia College and its satellite properties.
+The Work Order Control Center for Facilities Management is the focal point for managing, processing and controlling requested maintenance/service work to be performed on facilities, installed equipment and other assets at Georgia College & State University and its satellite properties.

 To submit maintenance/service requests, please click on the following link: Maintenance Request Form.
 Use the options below to best determine how we can resolve your issue.

 If you are new to Maintenance Direct, view our quick step guide.

 An emergency is unscheduled work that requires immediate action to restore services, remove problems that can interrupt critical activities or to protect life and property.
 In case of an emergency, such as a breakdown of an essential service (flooding, power outages, heating, lock, etc.)